PawelHejlig/Golang/README.md

 The project is organized as follows:

-* `main.go`: The main entry point of the program.
-This file contains the `main` function and the main game loop.
+* `quiz.go`: The entry point program.
+This file contains the code for quiz game.
-* `questions.go`: This file contains the `Question` struct and a slice of `Question` objects that define the questions and answers for the quiz.
+* `xxxxxxx.go`: This file contains the `xxxxxx` struct and a slice of xxxxxx` objects that define the questions and answers for the quiz.
-* `utils.go`: This file contains utility functions that are used by the main program, such as a function to clear the console and a function to get user input.
+* `xxxxxx.go`: This file is future use

 ## Contributing